rafael-santiago/eel/README.md

     libeel_type(M3);
 ```

 Now all you should do is to read the output signal (e.g.: the lamp On).
+However, the ``libeel_type()`` also
+returns its result besides "turn-on" the output lamp.

 ### Another dsl statements which final users should not worry about